 Louis Braille was not born blind.
 As a child, he was playing in his father's workroom where he grabbed an awl to make holes in some leather.
 The awl slipped, poking Louis in the eye.
 His eye became infected and he lost his eyesight.

 Louis didn't let that stop him.
-Instead Louis continued through school, received an education, and met people who inspired him to create the Braille system, a system using raised dots to help people with visual impairments to read and write.
+Instead he continued through school, received an education, and met people who inspired him to create the Braille system, a system using raised dots to help people with visual impairments read and write.
 While rudimentary at the beginning, it is now accepted worldwide as the most efficient way to read and write for individuals with visual impairments.

-Does your child have vision loss?
+- Does your child have vision loss?
 Learn more about how to help your child build prereading skills.

 - Check out some great young adult books that feature characters with visual impairments or the author themselves have a visual impairment.